oracle/graal/wasm/README.md

 - `CMicroBenchmarkSuite` -- set of programs written in C
 - `WatBenchmarkSuite` -- set of programs written in textual WebAssembly

-## Extracting the internal GraalWasm Memory Layout based on a given WebAssembly program
+## Extracting the Internal GraalWasm Memory Layout Based on a Given WebAssembly Program

 GraalWasm contains a tool for extracting the internal memory layout for a given WebAssembly application.
 This is useful for detecting the causes of memory overhead.